carwong88/RockPaperScissor/README.md

 (human or computer), and reports both Player's scores for each round and at the end of each game.

-To start the game: python rps.py
+## To start the game
+python rps.py

 ## Table of Contents